 Santa Barbara Castle

-One of the best things to do in Alicante Old Town is to visit Santa Barbara Caste (es.
+One of the best things to do in Alicante Old Town is to visit Santa Barbara Castle (es.
 Castell de Santa Barbara) which sits atop Mount Benacantil, the highest point of Alicante.
 This fortress is an original 9th-century Islamic Alcazar.
-But forces led by Alfonso of Castile captured it In December 1248.
+But forces led by Alfonso of Castile captured it in December 1248.
 It was named after Saint Barbara, on whose feast day (4th of December) the castle was recaptured from the Arabs.

-If you don’t want to go up on foot, you can use the shuttle service (from Plaza del Doctor Gómez Ulla) or lift (which is located in front of the Postiguet beach).
+If you don’t want to go up on foot, you can use the minibus shuttle service (from Plaza del Doctor Gómez Ulla) or the lift (which is located in front of the Postiguet beach).
 Both options are paid.
 More information is available on alicanteturismo.com website.

 Santa Cruz District

-After, or before, visiting Santa Barbara Castle you want to visit Santa Cruz District.
+After, or before, visiting Santa Barbara Castle you want to explore the Santa Cruz District.
 This area of Alicante is located on the hillside right beneath the castle.
 It’s the most charming and beautiful part of Alicante, the place where you won’t mind getting lost.
 Santa Cruz district is the oldest part of the city, and because of that being there feels like moving to a completely different village, miles away.

 Winding cobbled streets, vibrant colorful shutters and decorations, and snow-white building walls adorned with fresh flowers create a unique atmosphere in this place.
-In our opinion, strolling around Santa Cruz District is the best thing to do in Alicante Old Town (and the whole city!).
+In our opinion, strolling around the Santa Cruz District is the best thing to do in Alicante Old Town (and the whole city!).

 Basilica of Santa Maria

-Lower in the Santa Cruz District you’ll find the oldest church in Alicante.
+Lower in the Santa Cruz District, you’ll find the oldest church in Alicante.
 It was built upon a former mosque after Alicante had been taken back from the Moors in the 13th century.
 One of the first things you’ll probably notice are the church’s twin towers.
 What’s interesting about them is that even though they look identical, one is from the 14th century, and the other from the 18th century.

 Mushroom Street Alicante